swiftlang/swift-package-manager/Benchmarks/README.md

 ## How to Run

-To run the benchmarks in their default configuration, run this commend in the `Benchmarks` subdirectory of the SwiftPM repository clone:
+To run the benchmarks in their default configuration, run this commend in the `Benchmarks` subdirectory of the SwiftPM repository clone (the directory in which this `README.md` file is contained):
 ```
 swift package benchmark
 ```